TorchedSammy/Promptua/README.md

 }
 ```

-The `provider` can be a function or string.
-If it is a string, it will get a premade
-provider function which matches.
+- `provider`: A function or string which *provides* the info for that segment.
+A string
+provider will use one of the [premade providers](#premade-providers).
+A function
+provider is passed the segment itself to set default values.
+If you are creating a theme,
+it is preferred to set `segment.defaults` for the default values in a segment.

-`condition` is a function which will determine whether to show the segment in the prompt.
+- `condition`: A function which will determine whether to show the segment in the prompt.
 If it returns false, the provider will not be run and the segment will be skipped,

-`style` is the color or general style of the info in the segment.
+- `style`: The color or general style of the info in the segment.
+It is space separated and follows the naming of Lunacolors, which you can
-It is space separated.
-The following styles are available:
+find more info on by running `doc lunacolors`.
+The following styles are
+available:
 	- Colors: black, red, green, blue, yellow, magenta, cyan, white.
-There are bright variants, which are prefixed with `bright-`, like `bright-red`.
-For background colors, there is a suffix of `-bg`, like `green-bg`.
-These can be combined, for example with `bright-blue-bg`.
 	- Modifiers: dim, italic, underline, invert.

 ### Premade Providers
 - `dir.path` - Path of current directory